-Terrariums are a wonderful bridge between science and horticulture.
+Terrariums sit at a rare intersection of science and horticulture.

 So, how do terrariums work?
-Let’s find out.
+Let’s take a closer look.

 Terrarium Tribe is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission (at no further cost to you). 💜

-The core concept of what makes a closed terrarium work is its own personal microclimate.
+The core concept of what makes a terrarium work is its own personal microclimate.

-Sealed up tight in a closed container, your terrarium even has its own weather!
+Sealed up tight in a container, your terrarium even has its own weather!
 (Of sorts).

-That’s why a balanced terrarium ecosystem can drive the same natural processes that drive the Earth.
+That’s why a balanced closed terrarium can drive the same natural processes that drive the Earth.
 Namely, the Water Cycle and the Carbon Cycle.

 Just on a much smaller scale… and somewhat simplified.

-Photosynthesis, respiration, decomposition, and nutrient cycling – all play out in terrariums too.
+Photosynthesis, respiration, decomposition, and nutrient cycling – they all play out in terrariums, too.

-So, in the rest of this guide, we’re going to deep dive into each of these cycles, and then we’ll later pull it all together in how a complete terrarium ecosystem works.
+So, in the rest of this guide, we’re going to deep dive into each of these cycles, and then we’ll later pull it all together to see how a complete terrarium ecosystem works.

 Understanding the Water Cycle in a Terrarium